emartinezs44/ts4s/Readme.md

 - Bigdl weights file.
 - Ouput model path.
 - Weights output path.
 - Batch size.
-The buth size must be a number divisible by the number of max number of cores.
+The batch size must be a number divisible by the number of max number of cores.

 Update the submit.sh script in order to adapt the paths of the necessary paths, memory of the driver and executors, the number of cores and cores per executor.

+Once the changes are applied, run the submit script:

+´´´
+scripts/submit.sh spanish.train.str.1K.txt output_model_test.bigdl output_weights_path.bigdl output_model_test2.bigdl output_weights_path.bigdl 8
+´´´

+NOTES:

+This project at the training phase consumes a lot of heap, so you must tune your executors memory in order to increase the batch size.
+If you try to do in your laptop, consider that this framework is a normal Spark application that start all the Spark environment, cache the model and use the block manager to reduce the weights every iteration and it is very slow comparing to other approaches running locally.